-In most cases, the lesions will heal without treatment over a period of six to 12 months.
-The virus can last up to four years and leave scars.
+In most cases, the lesions will heal without treatment over a period of 6 to 12 months.
+The virus can last up to 4 years and leave scars.
+Scars happen more often with treatment than when allowed to resolve on their own.
 Additional treatment options may include:

-Removal of the lesions by using cryotherapy (freezing them off) or lasers
+Removal of the lesions by using cryotherapy (freezing them off), electrodessication, or lasers

-Use of topical medications (to speed resolution of the lesions)
+Use of topical medicines (to speed resolution of the lesions)

 Cantharidin ( blister beetle extract), salicylic acid, and imiquimod are used to treat molluscum